The most important brief of our lives

 March – April

-Our selection committee will decide on a shortlist of nominees, to be announced in April.
+Our selection committee decides on a shortlist of nominees.

 Triumph